-Are you exhausted and burnt out from your current job that you can ‘t even think about what it is going to take to change careers?
+Are you exhausted and burnt out from your current job that you can ‘t even think about what it is going to take to start changing careers?

-It’s time to re-calibrate your mindset to make that career change to somethig you enjoy (finally!).
+It’s time to re-calibrate your mindset to make that career change to something you enjoy (finally!).

 Two keywords: Space and Margin.

 In today’s episode our career coach, Lisa Lewis, drops in to share why it’s important to create time and space for you to visualize and design your next career.

 From there, you will be able to layout what you have in front of you to begin making those marginal decisions to get you to your next career.
 Don’t over-think…small steps is the goal.